Guidelines for Contacting Specialty Career Advisors

 - Update your SCA with any significant changes to your academic profile, additional red flags, personal concerns, dual application, etc.

-- If you are considering dual applying, please meet with Career Advising first to determine how much detail about the other specialty you will share with the SCA
+- If you are considering dual applying, please meet with Career Advising first to determine how to navigate this with your SCA

-- Allow your SCA at least 5-7 days to turn around any application documents you have sent for review
+- Allow your SCA at least 5-10 days to turn around any application documents you have sent for review.
+SCAs are very busy so plan ahead!

-- Communicate with your SCA if you are no longer applying in this specialty
+- Communicate with your SCA if you are no longer applying for this specialty

 SCAs are faculty physicians named by their departments to: